KristenZhao/Philadelphia-Bike-Count/about.md

-# Baltimore Crime Browser
+# Philadelphia Bike Count Visualization

-This application is an example of a dashboard that can be quickly prototyped and deployed in order to visualize crime in Baltimore City.
-The dashboard includes the following features:
+This is a web application for readers to visualize bicycle activities in the City of Phildelphia.
+This application includes the following
+features:

-1. An interactive map of Baltimore including:
+1. An interactive map of Philadelphia including:
   - Clustered crime events
   - Popup text for each event with crime details
 2. Widgets that provide aggregate summaries of crime events.